CTPSSTAFF/dboard-prototype-2/README.md

 	});
 }
 ```
-I have added comments to the code sinpped above, to simplify the reader's 'navigation' of the
+I have added comments to the code sinppet above, to simplify the reader's 'navigation' of the
 code while reading the following description.
 Each 'part' consists of an anonymous JavaScript function.